Originally published on December 13th, 2017 / Most recent update on April 12th, 2019

 Getting back to Dublin, I started browsing apartments about 5-6 months in advance and eventually found the PERFECT place.
 The apartment I found was a cute little one bedroom with a kitchen, bathroom, and nice sized living room.
 It also came with free wifi, a dishwasher, television, and a washing machine.
 It is very centrally located and maybe a 5-minute walk to the Temple Bar district, which is where loads of cool stuff happens.
 I was a little worried that the apartment might be too loud being right in the heart of the city, but it was absolutely perfect.
 Temple Bar district would be an excellent place to stay on your first trip to Ireland.

-I was not renting a car (do not rent a car in Dublin- it’s too busy and there is really no need) so I wanted everything to be within a few minutes walking distance.
+I was not renting a car (do not rent a car in Dublin- it’s too busy and totally unnecessary) so I wanted everything to be within a few minutes walking distance.
 Lugging groceries back to the apartment in the pouring rain did not sound like an enjoyable activity to me.
 And fun fact, it only rained for about 15 minutes when I was there!